-To be awarded NCEA Level 2 students must achieve at least 80 credits.
-At least 60 of these credits must come from Level 2 or higher and up to 20 credits can come from Level 1.
+To be awarded NCEA Level 2 students must achieve 60 credits at Level 2 or above.
+They must also gain the literacy and numeracy requirements which sit alongside the NCEA qualification.
 The quality of the National Certificate for each student will depend on the total number of credits gained and the grades achieved.